m-mcgowan/spark-flashee-eeprom/README.md

  `Devices::userFlash().pageCount()`.

 * when writing data to a device, try to write in as few blocks as possible (particularly if the data is overwriting previously eritten data).
- This will reduce the number of erases performed by the library, particularly for the wear levelling scheme.
+ This will reduce the number of erases performed by the library, particularly for the wear leveling scheme.
 When using the Address Erase strategy, then byte by byte writes are fine.

-* At present, the maximum contiguous area that the Wear Levelling schemes (Wear Levellign and Address Erase) can occupy is 1MB (256 pages).
+* At present, the maximum contiguous area that the Wear Leveling schemes (Wear Levellign and Address Erase) can occupy is 1MB (256 pages).
 This is to keep runtime memory overhead to a minimum.
 This restriction may later be relaxed.
 For now, A workaround for accessing more than 1MB is to create two separate blocks of memory.
 This 1MB limitation is not present for circular buffers, or for the Single Page Wear scheme.